amacneil/dbmate/README.md

 )
 ```

-Dbmate records only the version number of applied migrations, so you can safely rename a migration file without affecting its applied status.

-You can customize the name of this table using the `--migrations-table` flag or `$DBMATE_MIGRATIONS_TABLE` environment variable.
-If you already have a table with this name (possibly from a previous migration tool), you should either manually update it to conform to this schema, or configure dbmate to use a different table name.
+You can customize the name of this table using the `--migrations-table` flag or `DBMATE_MIGRATIONS_TABLE` environment variable.

 ## Alternatives